Transition to school

 - What does a strong start to school look like?
 (PDF 558KB)

-- Social stories for starting school and starting preschool
+- Social narratives for starting preschool

 Other department resources

-This paper updates the 2016 Transition to school literature review by the NSW Department of Education’s Centre for Education Statistics and Evaluation (CESE).
+The Transition to school literature review updates the 2016 Transition to school literature review by the NSW Department of Education’s Centre for Education Statistics and Evaluation (CESE).
 It examines the existing literature on the transition to primary school from home and/ or ECEC settings, including:

 – What constitutes a successful transition to school.